teamapis/.github/profile/README.md

 Along the way, we may provide alternative schemas to the official ones which address quirks we've found in the official schemas.

-Star the repository of the APIs you use most often, or follow us on Twitter! <a href="https://twitter.com/TeamApis?ref_src=twsrc%5Etfw" class="twitter-follow-button" data-show-count="false">Follow @TeamApis</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+Star the repository of the APIs you use most often, or [follow us on Twitter](https://twitter.com/TeamApis)!

 ## Sponsored By